-Heal the skin and keep it healthyStop scratching or rubbingAvoid skin infectionPrevent flare-upsRecognize and avoid triggers, if there are any
+Heal the skin and keep it healthyStop scratching or rubbingAvoid skin infectionPrevent flare-upsIdentify and avoid triggers

 Treatment options may vary.
 Your doctor may recommend more than one depending on your condition.
 They include:

-Avoid hot or long baths or showers.
-Keep them less than 15 minutes.Use mild, unscented bar soap or nonsoap cleanser.
+Proper skin care may allow the skin to heal.
+Treatment may include the following: Avoid hot or long baths or showers.
+Keep them less than 15 minutes.Use mild, unscented bar soap or non-soap cleanser.
 Use it sparingly.Air-dry or gently pat dry after bathing.
-Apply gentle moisturizer right after.Treat skin infections right away.
+Apply gentle moisturizer when your skin is still damp.Treat skin infections right away.

 Oral medications, such as prednisone